GSG 9: Publicly known missions

-The majority of GSG 9's missions are classified, with limited public information available.
-Since its inception, GSG 9 has participated in over 1,500 missions, yet reportedly fired shots on only five occasions (official count before the 2003 Iraq War).
-These occasions include Mogadishu in 1977, Bad Kleinen in 1993, Aachen in 1999, and two more missions where firearms were discharged to neutralize dogs of the persons being arrested.
+The majority of GSG 9's missions are classified, and only limited information is publicly available.
+Since its formation, the unit has taken part in more than 1,500 operations, yet reportedly discharged firearms on only five occasions (official count prior to the 2003 Iraq War).
+These incidents include the 1977 Mogadishu hostage rescue, the 1993 GSG 9 Bad Kleinen operation, the 1999 Aachen hostage crisis, and two additional cases in which shots were fired to neutralise aggressive dogs during arrest operations, including one incident during a raid on the residence of Hanover Hells Angels chapter leader Frank Hanebuth.

 Organization

-The unit is part of the German Bundespolizei (Federal Police, formerly Bundesgrenzschutz) and thus has normal police powers, including the power of arrest.
-The Federal Police of Germany, and therefore GSG 9, is under the control of the Federal Ministry of the Interior.
-The Bundespolizei also provides aerial transportation for GSG 9.
+GSG 9 is part of the German Bundespolizei (Federal Police, formerly Bundesgrenzschutz) and therefore holds standard police powers, including the authority to make arrests.
+The Federal Police, and by extension GSG 9, fall under the jurisdiction of the Federal Ministry of the Interior.
+The Bundespolizei also provides the unit with aerial transport capabilities.
+In spring 1973, GSG 9 was authorised to wear a green beret.

-On August 1, 2017, GSG 9 was transferred to the Federal Police Directorate 11, which was established as the supreme command for all special operations units of the German Federal Police.
+On 1 August 2017, GSG 9 was reassigned to Federal Police Directorate 11, which was created as the central command authority for all special operations units of the German Federal Police.

 Personnel and stations

-After undergoing a reorganization process, GSG 9's operational section is divided into four sub-groups called Einsatzeinheiten (Operational Units).
-All groups are capable of conducting regular operations, which may involve responding to terrorism, hostage-taking, serious crimes, defusing bombs, kidnapping, or extortion.
-The groups may also be used to secure locations, neutralize targets, perform sniping, and track fugitives.
+After a reorganisation process, GSG 9's component was divided into four sub‑units known as Einsatzeinheiten (Operational Units).
+Each unit is capable of conducting the full spectrum of GSG 9 missions, including responses to terrorism, hostage‑taking, serious violent crime, bomb threats, kidnapping, and extortion.
+They may also be deployed to secure locations, neutralise dangerous individuals, conduct precision marksmanship tasks, and track fugitives.

-Three of the four units are further specialized in the following fields:
+Three of the four units are further specialised in the following fields: